Volunteer FAQ’s

 • What is the latest date to sign up to volunteer?

 Please note that volunteer spots are first come first serve and we recommend signing up as early as possible to get your desired role.
-All marshals must sign up by April 1 and other volunteers must sign up to April 10.
+All marshals must sign up by September 10 and other volunteers must sign up by September 15.

 • What experience do I need as a bike mechanic?